Why is Phoenix doing this?

 What impact do you expect these changes to have on people in the apartments and businesses operating out of Phoenix Square?

-We are working closely with others in the building to ensure they have a chance to input into our plans.
+We have been working closely with others in the building to get their input into our plans.
 We have been talking informally with people since the first public announcement of Phoenix 2020 in December 2017.

-In June, we wrote and invited all the people who live and work at Phoenix Square to a series of presentations and drop-in sessions to learn about the plans and to give their views.
-At this stage we have been consulting on the design of the extension and construction plan.
-We envisage the formal planning consultation will take place in the Autumn.
+In June this year, we invited all the people who live and work at Phoenix Square to a series of presentations and drop-in sessions to learn about our early plans and give their views.
+We were able to take a number of specific considerations and concerns into account and ensure these were addressed in the design process.

 Inevitably, we expect there to be some disruption doing construction work but we’ll manage this as sensitively as possible for all concerned.
 Ultimately, we want to ensure Phoenix continues to thrive and make the Cultural Quarter a great place to live and work.